THE TARGET: Tibouchina herbacea & Other Related Melastomes

 THE CANDIDATE: Syphraea uberabensis

-- Syphraea uberabensis is a small flea beetle and natural herbivore of T. herbacea.
+- Syphraea uberabensis is a small Brazilian beetle and natural herbivore of T. herbacea.
 Adults and larvae feed externally on foliage and soft stems of T. herbacea, reducing plant growth and causing enough damage to kill small plants.

 - Native range: Native to Brazil.
 Its distributional range is not well studied.